faranalytics/streams-logger/README.md

     - queueSizeLimit `<number>` Optionally specify a limit on how large (i.e., bytes) the message queue may grow while waiting for a stream to drain.
 - streamOptions `<stream.TransformOptions>` Optional options to be passed to the stream.

-Construct a `<Logger<LogData, LogRecord<string, SyslogLevelT>>` that will propagate messages at the specified syslog level.
+Use an instance of a Logger to propagate messages at the specified syslog level.

 *public* **logger.level**
 - `<SyslogLevel>`